Egortrod/mind-games-project/README.md

 2. There is no victory counter;
 3. There is no configured pyproject;
 4. Not everywhere there are alerts for incorrect conclusions;
-5. There is no customized README file.
+5. There is no customized README file;
+6. Need to refactor all scripts in /games (dup blocks).